 Research focus areas

-Decarbonization via reactive CO2 capture and conversion
+Decarbonization via CO2 capture and conversion

 Hybrid electrochemical-biological technologies